seclab-ucr/Patchlocator/README.md

 ## 0x3.2 Locating patches in a binary image

-If the target kernel is a binary image, we need to make use of Fiber, please follow[E-Fiber](https://github.com/zhangzhenghsy/fiber-1/tree/E-Fiber) to install Fiber.
-To make things easier for users, we prepare a script (Fiberinput.py) to generate inputs of E-Fiber (reference source code/binary image,debug info...) as well as the corresponding E-Fiber commands.
+If the target kernel is a binary image, we need to make use of [E-Fiber](https://github.com/zhangzhenghsy/fiber-1/tree/E-Fiber).
+To make things easier for users, we prepare a script (Fiberinput.py) to generate inputs for E-Fiber (reference source code/binary image,debug info...) as well as the corresponding E-Fiber commands.

+**required**:
-**required**: Patch_evolution_[branch]_pickle file.
+1. Patch_evolution_[branch]_pickle file.
 It's the output file of 0x2.
 Thus 0x1, 0x2 should be executed in advance.
 This file will be imported automatically thus the user doesn't need to set the path manually.

+2. The reference repository where we track the patches.
+We should have downloaded it in 0x1.

+3. GCC tools which are used in compiling kernels.
+You can get the provided GCC by downloading provided [tools directory](https://drive.google.com/drive/folders/1AeoCTErs2ZuE9e-Ds88zOq57OqmB4RP2?usp=sharing) and copy the directory to ~/Patchlocator/tools.
+Or you can download GCC from official websites and set the path to GCC directory in environ.sh.

+4. Target binary image.

+`~/Patchlocator$ source environ.sh`

+    This command set environment variables required for compiling.

 `~/Patchlocator$ python Fiberinput.py [repo] [branch] [targetkernel]`

 - *targetkernel*: path to target binary kernel. targetkernel/boot (binary image) is the binary image.

-**Note**: The user needs to set [refsourcepath] [refkernelpath] [config] in Fiberinput.py.
+**Note**: The user can change the setting of [refsourcepath] [refkernelpath] [config] in Fiberinput.py.

 - *refsourcepath*: directory where we want to store reference kernel source code.
 - *refkernelpath*: directory where we want to store reference kernel binary/symbol table/vmlinux/debuginfo.
 - *config*: the config file name when compiling reference kernel.
 For example, sdm845-perf.
+It must exists in the arch/arm64/configs directory of reference repository.

-In Fiberinput.py there are 8 functions, you should execute them in order. [targetkernel] is only used in the last function.
+In Fiberinput.py there are 8 functions, they should be executed in order. [targetkernel] is only used in the last function.

 - *get_refsources()*: used for getting patch-related source codes of reference kernel.
 - *get_refkernels()*: used for getting binary image/symbol table/vmlinux of reference kernel.
 We will compile reference kernels here.

-**Note**: Before execute get_refkernels().
-Please execute the following command in advance.

-`~/Patchlocator$ source environ.sh`

-This command set environment variables required for compiling.
-You can use the provided GCC in shared [tools directory](https://drive.google.com/drive/folders/1AeoCTErs2ZuE9e-Ds88zOq57OqmB4RP2?usp=sharing) or download official GCC and hard-code the path in environ.sh.
 - *Get_debuginfo()*: used for extracting debug info from vmlinux.
-You can use the provided addr2line in tools directory or download GCC by yourself and hard-code the path in environ.sh.
+You can use the provided addr2line in tools directory or download GCC by yourself and set the path in get_debuginfo.py.
 - *get_patches()*: used for getting patch file. (for each CVE, each reference kernel, there is a patchfile).

 - *generate_pickcommands()*: generate commands used in Fiber pick phase.